- Get Rid of Bed Bugs

 TIP: After vacuuming, steaming and spraying with Bed Bug Patrol, Cover the mattress AND box spring with a mattress cover(s)being careful not to make any tear holes in the new cover.
 This can help in the fight against re-infestation.

 Trap the Bed Bugs

-Trapping Bed Bugs is a great way to get confirmation of a bed bug problem.
+Using liquid bed bug killer is great, but you can also trap bed bugs and get confirmation of a bed bug problem.
 Plus, it is an added method to get bed bugs before they have the chance to bite you or or family.
 Most bed bug traps on the market are CO2 operated and cost upwards of $600 or more.

 The bed bug traps we offer are pesticide-free and cost just $19.95 for an 8-pack.
 Bed bug traps are easily installed underneath bed posts, chairs, dresser drawers, couches, love seats, or anywhere the feet of furniture touch the ground.

 How They Work: Bed Bugs that approach the bed (or other furniture), are captured easily in the non-toxic, sticky substance of the trap.
 Once on they can’t move and are easily discarded.
 If this is your first step in finding bed bugs, you'll then know that you should move on to a spray bed bug killer.

 Make sure comforters, linens, blankets, and sheets do not touch or cover the traps.
 This could allow the bed bugs to climb up the linens and not go into the traps.